Immanuel-M/GroceryApp-Java/README.md

 ## User Input
 This is crucial, there are contengencies put in place for errors, so please make sure that your inputting the right range for selection

+## To Run the code
+It's best to see the code execution from running the command line cmd, but your also welcome to use and IDE of your choice.
+To view the code on github, the source code is located in the second branch. (not the main branch)

 ## Code snippet
 heres an example of whats behind the scenes: